For Teams

 Frequently asked questions

-How should solo founders choose which startup idea to validate?
+• How should solo builders choose which idea to validate?

 Start with ideas tied to urgent, repeated pain inside reachable communities, then prioritize the wedge that is easiest to discuss with buyers and easiest to test with focused content or interviews.

-What type of ideas fit solo founders best?
+• What type of ideas fit solo builders best?

 Ideas with a narrow workflow, clear owner, manageable first scope, and strong evidence that buyers already use weak workarounds are often the best fit.